Geometric Sen theory over rigid analytic spaces: Introduction

 By the comparison theorem between continuous and locally analytic cohomology (Theorem \ref{TheoResumeLocAn}), one has that

-where $V^{R\Gamma-la}$ are the derived locally analytic vectors of a $\Gamma$-representation $V$, $R\Gamma(\Lie \Gamma,-)$ is Lie algebra cohomology, and $R\Gamma(\Gamma^{sm},-)$ is smooth cohomology, see \S \ref{SubsecRecollectionsLocAnRep}.
+where $V^{R\Gamma-la}$ are the derived locally analytic vectors of a $\Gamma$-representation $V$, $R\Gamma(\Lie \Gamma,-)$ is the Lie algebra cohomology (equivalently, the cohomology of a Chevalley-Eilenberg complex), and $R\Gamma(\Gamma^{sm},-)$ is the smooth group cohomology (equivalently, group cohomology for smooth or locally constant cochains), see \S \ref{SubsecRecollectionsLocAnRep} for the definitions.
 In other words, we have separated the problem of computing pro\'etale cohomology in three steps: first, we need to compute the derived locally analytic vectors of $\s{F}(\bb{T}_{\infty})$.
 Second, we take the Lie algebra cohomology of $\s{F}(\bb{T}_{\infty})$, and finally, we take the $\Gamma$-invariants of a smooth representation.

 Let us focus in the first step which seems to be the more subtle.
 For $n\geq m$ there are normalized traces

 where $R^n_m= \frac{1}{p^{n-m}} \sum_{\sigma\in p^m\Gamma/p^n\Gamma} \sigma$.
 These extend to Tate traces